sonamd6807456/ICT105-DRUK-MVP/docs/idea-log.md

 * Database management

 ### Why This Is Suitable:
 It simplifies internship searches and helps students manage applications more efficiently.
+DONE